National Library of Medicine Web Application/Site Development Guidelines

 Quality assurance checklist for Web applications.

-NLM Web pages must be authored in XHTML 1.0 Transitional.
-All XHTML must validate.
+NLM Web pages must be authored in HTML5.
+All HTML must validate.

 Web pages must use valid Cascading Style Sheets (CSS) to control typography, color, and other layout elements.
 Style sheets must be linked in a way that accommodates the capabilities of new and old browsers.